 This is a short introduction to our personnel and their interests.
 You can click on the menu or links to get more information about each one and about student projects completed under his or her supervision.

-Brian Collett: Ph.D.
+Ph.D.
 Princeton University.
 Computational Physics and Instrumentation.

 Currently collaborating with Gordon Jones on projects in Nuclear Physics.
 Brian's interests focus on modelling physical systems with computers and building new kinds of physics instruments.
-Recent students have worked with him on modelling and mapping magnetic fields, creating a computer controlled current controller, and a novel kind of low-frequency NMR apparatus.
-Students in his course, Electronics and Computers, learn machine language programming and computer interfacing including robotics.
+He is currently working on electric and magnetic field modelling for the aCORN expereriment and on magnetic field models for an upcoming neutron lifetime experiment.
+Students in his course, Electronics and Computers, learn C programming and computer interfacing including robotics.

-Gordon Jones: Ph.D.
-Princeton University, Experimental Nuclear Physics.
+Ph.D.
+Princeton University.
+Experimental Nuclear Physics.

-His research has involved a mix of lasers, optics, NMR, and low energy nuclear physics.
-His present interests center on the production and uses of polarized Helium-3.
+Gordon's research has involved a mix of lasers, optics, NMR, and low energy nuclear physics.
+His present interests center on fundamental measurements with neutrons in the aCORN experiment and an upcoming experiment to measure the neutron lifetime at the NIST neutron beam facility.
+He has a continuing interest in the production and uses of polarized Helium-3.
 Applications include neutron spin filters and the imaging of human lungs using inhaled He-3 and magnetic resonance imaging.
 He teaches courses on quantum physics and research methods.

-Seth Major : Ph.D.
-Pennsylvania State University, Theoretical Physics.
+Ph.D.
+Pennsylvania State University.
+Theoretical Physics.

 Seth works in quantum gravity, a field devoted to finding the structure of spacetime on the smallest possible scales.
 Recently, his research focuses on finding observable consequences of quantum gravity and constraining the theory using current astrophysical observations.
 He has been a Lise Meitner Fellow at the Institute for Theoretical Physics of the University of Vienna.
 His work appears in journals including American Journal of Physics, Classical and Quantum Gravity, the New Journal of Physics, and Physical Review D.